 Clamp the two pieces of wood you wish to join.
 I prefer a bar clamp over the Kreg face clamp or the Kreg right angle clamp, but that’s just personal preference.
 The screw hole can easily be stripped, so it’s a good idea to set the clutch on your drill to a low setting – mine works well on 3.
 Check out this post to learn how to easily fix stripped pocket holes.

-Insert the screw and drive it in until it’s just snug.
+Insert the pocket screw and drive it in until it’s just snug.
 That’s it – your joint is complete!

 Pocket Screws – Please use Kreg brand pocket screws or another authentic pocket screw by another brand.
 Pocket screws only have threads on the lower portion of the screw.
 This allows the upper portion of the screw to slide through the pocket hole in the rail and pull the joint tight to the stile.
 Regular screws have threads along the entire length and this may not only crack the rail, but not pull the rail tight to the stile, yielding in an ill fitting joint.